hclivess/sshauto/README.md

   }
 ]
 ```
-Supports unlimited number of servers and unlimited number of command files per server.
+Supports unlimited number of servers and unlimited number of script files per server.
+Of course, you may have as many configurations as you want since execution happens through arguments.

 **The script file is simply a set of commands you would normally enter in terminal:**